Fernando Prass: Palmeiras

 On 10 December 2012, Prass left Vasco and joined Palmeiras, recently relegated to the second tier.
 He helped them return to the top tier at the first attempt; he quickly became a fan favorite due to his saves and was eventually named team captain, as he led them to their third Copa do Brasil title in 2015, scoring the last penalty against rivals Santos in a 4–3 shoot-out victory.

 On 3 April 2016, Prass saved Lucca's penalty in a 1–0 home win over Corinthians, the Alviverde's first win over their rival at Pacaembu for nearly 21 years.
 After a good start to the season, he was sidelined with a shoulder injury until December.
 While his replacement Jailson had a superb year, Prass was handed back the starting role as soon as he recovered.

 Midway through the 2017 campaign, however, Jailson was again named first choice over Prass.
 This only lasted five games as the latter was once again named starter, this time due to an injury to the former.

 Prass extended his contract with Palmeiras until December 2018.
 After Jailson's recovery and the signing of Weverton in January of that year, he was demoted to third option on the squad.

 On 7 December 2019, Prass departed the club.

 Ceará

 On 8 January 2020, at the age of 41, Prass signed a one-year deal with Ceará.
 He retired at the end of the season.

 International career

-On 29 June 2016, aged nearly 38 and having never earned any cap for the full side, Prass was selected by the Brazilian national team for the 2016 Summer Olympics by manager Rogério Micale, as one of three overage players.
+On 29 June 2016, aged nearly 38 and having never earned any cap for the full side, Prass was selected by the Brazil national under-23 team for the 2016 Summer Olympics by manager Rogério Micale, as one of three overage players.
 On 31 July, however, he left the squad due to an elbow injury and was replaced by Weverton.